Film: The Young Karl Marx

 The film is about his lifelong friendship and intellectual alliance with the rich German industrialist Engels, who certainly barely noticed Marx at first.
 Together they published the Communist Manifesto in 1848.

-The Young Karl Marx is the latest film by Raoul Peck.
+The Young Karl Marx is a film by Raoul Peck.
 The filmmaker, political activist, former Haitian Minister of Culture, and current director of the French film academy Le Fémis previously directed the Oscar-nominated I Am Not Your Negro, an ode to the writer James Baldwin.
 His new film premiered at the film Festival in Berlin; the main roles are played by August Diehl as Marx and Stefan Konarske as Engels.

 The Guardian gave the film four stars and wrote: "It shouldn't work, but it does, due to the intelligence of the acting and the stamina and concentration of the writing and directing."